wishonia/wishonia/public/globalSolutions/dfda/blueprint-summary.md

-# CureDAO: Journey to a World Without Disease
+# How to Create a World Without Disease

 ## The Preventable Hell We Live In
 Right now: